Vascular Lesions removed by the #1 skin clinic in Glasgow, SkinteX

 The delicate & technical treatment “selectively targets” the problem capillaries, meaning we keep the skin as cool as possible to ensure little risk of damaging surrounding areas.
 In general, the whiter or paler the skin, the more light it reflects, the easier capillaries are to treat.

-Facial thread vein treatments vary, but normally 6 treatments – generally the aesthetic industry book in blocks/course of 6.
-Depending upon the size, depth, colour, the results are often immediate.
-Thread veins fade (reduce) with each session, 3-4 weeks apart to allow for gentle healing.
+Facial thread vein treatments vary, and normally a short course of 5 or 6 treatments.
+Depending upon the size, depth, colour, the results are often “immediate”!
+Thread veins fade (reduce) with each session, 3+ weeks apart to allow for gentle healing.
 As there will flashes of bright light, safety glasses are provided, so there’s nothing to bring, or to worry about.

 After treatment there is often quite a strong red reaction from the skin of the treated area, like a patch of localised sunburn (plus coagulated blood will appear dark red initially).
 Therefore, like sunburn, it can be quite tender.
 However, as this settles down quickly, the desired effect should soon be seen.

 Come and have a personal SkinteX consultation at Glasgow’s number one skin clinic.
 We will be pleased to advise you on pre & post treatment care.
 Prices from only £75.00.

 Having once been prone to thread veins, it is recommended we periodically check results & avoid a relapse.
 Please talk to us about your Personal Skincare Treatment Programme (PSTP).

 Port wine stain picture credit © 2023 Dermalase.